 The Need for a New Revolution

 The selection of the TTT building as the main exhibition space of the 6th Athens Biennale has been more than plainly clever.
-An emblematic building in downtown Athens, located on 15 Stadiou Avenue, TTT was built in the 1930s and designed by modern architect Anastasios Metaxas.
+An emblematic building in downtown Athens, located at15 Stadiou Avenue, TTT was built in the 1930s and designed by modern architect Anastasios Metaxas.
 It is considered one of the most architecturally notable edifices of the capital.
-Serving for 85 years as the headquarters of the Organization of Hellenic Telecommunications (OTE), the building saw the switch from analogue to digital technology, symbolizing the leaps to modernity through technology in early 20th century.
-It couldn't be more wise as to be used in this occasion, as we experience a leap in art to new mediums, inspired by new technologies.
+Serving for 85 years as the headquarters of the Organization of Hellenic Telecommunications (OTE), the building has seen the switch from analogue to digital technology, symbolizing the leaps to modernity through technology in early 20th century.
+Its selection for this occasion couldn't be cleverer, as we experience a leap in art to new mediums, inspired by new technologies.

-Exploring the impact of digital and post-digital cultures, with a special reference to how they construct us as late modern subjects, the curators probe the manner cyber culture has made ordinary the performing of the self in the public sphere through the creation of avatars and other types of alternative digital persona.
-What may have appeared unconventional a short time ago – various, multiple and parallel social media personas – has become the bedrock of the mainstream.
+Exploring the impact of digital and post-digital cultures, with a special reference to how they construct us as late modern subjects, the curators probe the way cyber culture has made ordinary the performing of the self in the public sphere, through the creation of avatars and other types of alternative digital personae.
+What may have appeared unconventional a short time ago – various, multiple, and parallel social media personae – has become the bedrock of the mainstream.

 The Needle & The Larynx by Marianna Simnett, Random Acts Channel

 All the works in this section manifested the ambiguous, fuzzy boundaries between sarcasm and self-acceptance.
-Berlin- and Munich-based artist group The Agency (Magdalena Emmerig, Belle Santos, Rahel Spohrer, Yanna Thones) set up a gym of the next generation, a performance–installation titled Medusa Bionic Rises, which was directly referencing "the neurosis of the gym," as the curators define it in the exhibition text, using "velcro-stripped prosthetics, body altering rituals, amino-acid and protein cocktail-disguised concoctions in a futuristic bar."
-In this immersive and theatrical performance the members of The Agency and dancers/gymnasts offered to who ever wanted to participate a special workout process in which the boundaries between a sarcastic parody and a serious and accepted gym exercise program were essentially undefined.
-One could say that as an installation/performance playing with ambiguity, Medusa Bionic Rise could be considered a plausible scenario of the post-humanist era, when health will be fully transformed into the cult of “healthism.”
+Berlin- and Munich-based artist group The Agency (Magdalena Emmerig, Belle Santos, Rahel Spohrer, Yanna Thones) set up a gym of the next generation, a performance–installation titled Medusa Bionic Rises, directly referencing "the neurosis of the gym" as the curators defined it in the exhibition text, using "velcro-stripped prosthetics, body altering rituals, amino-acid and protein cocktail-disguised concoctions in a futuristic bar."
+In this immersive and theatrical performance the members of The Agency and dancers/gymnasts offered to whoever wanted to participate a special workout process in which the boundaries between a sarcastic parody and a serious and accepted gym exercise program were essentially undefined.
+One could say that as an installation/performance playing with ambiguity, Medusa Bionic Rise could be considered a plausible scenario of the post-humanist era, when health will be fully transformed into the cult of “healthism”.
 On a similar note, Marisa Olson’s (b.
-1977, Germany) video project “wellwellwell.guru” soberly exposed our receptiveness to the wellness hysteria, taking on a persona of a "star coach."
+1977, Germany) video project wellwellwell.guru soberly exposed our receptiveness to the wellness hysteria, taking on the persona of a "star coach."
 According to the curatorial description, “the character of her self development web guru is unabashedly penetrating the unconscious of the listener in a neuro-linguistic programming technique of guided visualization, offering the mirage of temporary escapism."

 The Seasteaders by Jacob Hurwitz Goodman and Daniel Keller [TRAILER]

-Callum Leo Hughes’ ebabes/eboys installation, which documented female and male members of the ebay community who are using their bodies to market items, had images in which "Objects blend with human forms producing fetishistic materializations captured in partial body pics."
+Callum Leo Hughes’ ebabes/eboys installation, which documented female and male members of the ebay community who are using their bodies to market items, had images in which "Objects blend with human forms, producing fetishistic materializations captured in partial body pics."
 This was one more case of a project where the boundary between art and commerce was intentionally undefined and blurred.
-Proving that in the coming years the international art scene in its effort to mirror an outrageous, haunting and continuously changing environment will confuse more and more contemporary art with unconventional (anti)socio-economic phenomena and initiatives.
+Proving that in the coming years the international art scene, in its effort to mirror an outrageous, haunting, and continuously changing environment, will increasingly confuse contemporary art with unconventional (anti)socio-economic phenomena and initiatives.

-Georgia Fambris’ (b.
-1973, Greece) showed paintings on commercial leaflets, of the type that is slipped under apartment doors, or the IKEA catalogue, are turned into canvases, "on which humanoids struggle to come to terms with animated furniture and appliances that become vehicles of self-destruction, or escapism."
+Georgia Fambris (b.
+1973, Greece) showed paintings on commercial leaflets, of the type that is slipped under apartment doors, or the IKEA catalogue, being turned into canvases "on which humanoids struggle to come to terms with animated furniture and appliances that become vehicles of self-destruction, or escapism."
 Meanwhile, the paintings by the deceased Celia Daskopoulou‘s (1936-2006), in which, as the curators note, "women with the unnatural mask of beauty that male-dominated society has enforced through various role models, are replaced by a series of increasingly dark portraits that have a dramatic undertone."
 In the 1970s, Daskopoulou was one of the first Greek women artists who applied feminist ideas to her art.
-The inclusion of her works in the biennale was an interesting homage to an artist who lived her most productive years in Paris of the ‘70s and wasn’t actually acclaimed in Greece as one would have expected.
-Her work, influenced by the first period of feminism of her generation could be considered a predecessor of contemporary approach of psychoanalytic gender identity that dominates young artists’ work.
+The inclusion of her works in the biennale was an interesting homage to an artist who had lived her most productive years in Paris of the 1970s and wasn’t actually acclaimed in Greece as one would have expected.
+Her work, influenced by the first period of feminism of her generation, could be considered a predecessor of the contemporary approach of psychoanalytic gender identity that dominates young artists’ work.

-The 6th Athens Biennale resembled an adult playground for those who are seeking questions or answers to present and future nightmares.
-The first argument of the three curators in their mutual statement, which appears in the exhibition catalog, regarding the question “How does opposition play out today?” was as follows: “At present, an oppositional stance, an attitude of ANTI ( a Greek word meaning “against” as well as “instead-of” ) - an “antitude”- seems to encompass wide arenas of social life, including cultural expressions, identity politics, art labor, media and scripted protagonist impersonations on Netflix, as well as “weird” advertising, videogames and music video productions”.
-Adding, “The mainstreaming of ANTI takes diverse, ambiguous and often incommersivable manifestations ...ranging from dreadful to delightful and everything in between.”
+The 6th Athens Biennale resembled an adult playground for those who were seeking questions or answers to present and future nightmares.
+The first argument of the three curators in their joint statement, which appears in the exhibition catalog, regarding the question, “How does opposition play out today?” was as follows: “At present, an oppositional stance, an attitude of ANTI ( a Greek word meaning 'against' as well as 'instead-of') - an 'antitude'- seems to encompass wide arenas of social life, including cultural expressions, identity politics, art labor, media and scripted protagonist impersonations on Netflix, as well as 'weird' advertising, videogames. and music video productions”.
+They added, “The mainstreaming of ANTI takes diverse, ambiguous, and often incommensurable manifestations ...ranging from dreadful to delightful and everything in between.”

 Therefore, where is opposition standing as a weapon against conventional sociopolitical standards?
 What is to expect through the normalization of the nonconventional?

-As a spectator of the 6th Athens Biennale I was often surprised, intrigued, sometimes even repulsed by encountering the work of a number exhibits while they clearly introduced me and alarmed me for what is to expect of the years to come.
-Was it the fact that all artists participating in it were essentially expressing - more or less - a dark, pessimistic and ambiguous historical moment (as well as future)?
-Was it the fact that technology and new media are dominating contemporary life, threatening the preservation of what we all - without any doubt - believed democracy was?
+As a spectator at the 6th Athens Biennale I was often surprised, intrigued, sometimes even repulsed by the work of a number of exhibits, while they clearly introduced me to and alarmed me about what to expect of the years to come.
+Was it the fact that all participating artists were essentially expressing - more or less - a dark, pessimistic, and ambiguous historical (as well as future) moment?
+Was it the fact that technology and new media are dominating contemporary life, threatening the preservation of what we all - without any doubt - believed democracy had been?
 Might even the curators were surprised themselves with the size of insanity and anxiety of the new generation of artists worldwide?

-One thing that one couldn’t avoid but perceive by watching the exhibition in Athens was the need for an urgent new self identification of the confused contemporary community either in local or in international terms - an urgent need of a new “revolution” that will define the 21st century.
+One thing that one couldn’t help but perceive while visiting the exhibition in Athens was the need for an urgent new self-identification of the confused contemporary community, either in local or international terms - an urgent need for a new “revolution” that will define the 21st century.
 But a “revolution” that cannot and will not occur with old terms.
-The impasses of the new liberal economy and of the european politics that are facing the end of their dominance will soon collapse anyway.
-Artists either under the influence of political movements of our times or by seeking their own political or gender identity (which are in fact exactly the same) are bound to imagine the mainstream of the future.
-Alternatives to today’s “anti-culture” cannot escape but to be the accepted culture of the decades to come.
-On the other hand, if an opposition wants to remain as such and not be normalized it will have to constantly reproduce and reinvent itself.
-As the curatorial group stated, “the exhibition device becomes a purgatory without a purge”.
+The impasses of the new liberal economy and the European politics that are facing the end of their dominance will soon collapse anyway.
+Artists, either under the influence of the political movements of our times or seeking their own political or gender identity (which are in fact exactly the same), are bound to imagine the mainstream of the future.
+Alternatives to today’s “anti-culture” cannot escape being the accepted culture of the decades to come.
+On the other hand, if an opposition wants to remain as such and not be normalized, it will have to constantly reproduce and reinvent itself.
+As the curatorial group has stated, “the exhibition device becomes a purgatory without a purge.”

-As far as I am concerned, criticism and dialog were (and should have been) the exhibition's main ingredient.
-As a dialectic conclusion I could describe it as the ultimate optimistic approach of our changing times.
-In that case, the purge will definitely not come through art but most probably through the new ANTI inteligencia.
+As far as I am concerned, criticism and dialogue were (and should have been) the exhibition's main ingredients.
+As a dialectic conclusion, I could describe it as the ultimate optimistic approach of our changing times.
+In that case, the purge will definitely not come through art, but most probably through the new ANTI inteligencia.
 Through intellectual approach and theoretical analysis, these are the selective risks a new generation of art spectators should take.